Protect Your Business From Phishing

 Over the past few years, many businesses have fallen victims to email phishing, which has resulted to huge losses, both in terms of money and time.
 Phishing is the term given to email messages that look real but are actually fake messages designed to get you to reveal passwords and other sensitive information.
 They typically link to websites that are almost indistinguishable from the real thing.
 Even the domain names can be so similar that an expert might have a hard time recognizing that they are imposter websites.
 As a result, many business people and professionals are wondering what measures can be put in place to protect your business from phishing.

 Start with Staff Awareness

-Staff may or may not know how common phishing is, and they may discount the severity of their impact.
-Just as the phishing techniques keep changing, you need to keep learning about them from your IT professionals, so that you and your team are able to spot these emails from a distance.
+Staff may not know how common phishing is and they may not understand the severity of it.
+Just as the phishing techniques keep changing, you need to keep learning about them from your IT professionals so that your team is able to spot these emails from a distance.

 Read carefully and confirm

 Read through the email before attempting to click on an image or a link.
 Spelling errors are dead giveaways.
 Be especially wary if the link contains a downloadable file.
 If there’s a .zip file, Word or Excel document, or PDF attachment and you weren’t actually expecting to receive it, contact the sender through a different method (i.e. phone call or text) to ask them if they sent that message.

 Also, make sure to confirm any and all requests for invoice payments or financial transactions; this may be best done via calling your contact from your address book or contact list.
 It’s common for phishing attacks to be long, patient processes where email activity is monitored over time to see patterns of invoices and payments and similar actions.
 That’s why fake requests can seem just like legitimate ones and happen at the normally scheduled times.

 It’s common for phishing attacks to be long, patient processes where email activity is monitored over time to see patterns.

 Type instead of clicking